List of Urusei Yatsura characters: Shutaro Mendo

 Mendo is narcissistic, overly dramatic, claustrophobic and afraid of the dark.
 But due to his vanity, his phobias incredibly disappear when a girl can see him.
 Ataru often plays on Mendo's fears by putting a large bell over him, forming a dark enclosed area where a girl can not see him.
 However, this has resulted in him breaking these bells out of sheer terror.
 The girls at school have formed a fan club for Mendo and they will do anything to protect him.
 Though Shinobu is the closest thing he has to a girlfriend, Mendo has feelings for Lum, tolerating Ataru's presence in order to be close to her.
-He is voiced by Akira Kamiya (first series) and Mamoru Miyano (second series) in Japanese, and by Robert Rogan, Russell Wait (Animax), Brian Hudson, and Vinnie Penna in various English dubs.
+He is voiced by Akira Kamiya (first series) and Mamoru Miyano (second series) in Japanese, and by Robert Rogan, Russell Wait (Animax), Brian Hudson, Vinnie Penna in various English dubs, and Jack Stansbury (second series).